arduino-libraries/Arduino_Alvik/README.md

 ## How to update firmware of Arduino Alvik Carrier

-Since this [issue](https://github.com/stm32duino/Arduino_Core_STM32/issues/2292), Arduino® Alvik Carrier is not integrated yet into STM32duino's boards.
+Currently, Arduino® Alvik Carrier is not integrated yet into STM32duino's boards.

 <br>
 At the moment, it is possible to: